syseleven/designate-certmanager-webhook/README.md

 # Prerequisites

-To use the charts here, [Helm](https://helm.sh/) must be installed in your Kubernetes cluster.
+To use this chart [Helm](https://helm.sh/) must be installed in your Kubernetes cluster.
 Setting up Kubernetes and Helm and is outside the scope of this README.
 Please refer to the Kubernetes and Helm documentation.
-You will also need the [cert-manager](https://github.com/jetstack/cert-manager) from Jetstack and a working Ingress controller.
+You will also need the [cert-manager](https://github.com/jetstack/cert-manager) from Jetstack.
 Please refer to the cert-manager [documentation](https://docs.cert-manager.io) for full technical documentation for the project.
-For the Ingress controller please refer to the stable [Nginx Ingress helm chart](https://github.com/helm/charts/tree/master/stable/nginx-ingress)
+This README assumes, the cert-manager is installed in the namespace `cert-manager`.
+Adapt examples accordingly, if you have installed it in a different namespace.

 # Deployment

-Optional you only need to do this if you do not add your Openstack settings to the provided values.yaml file.
-Create a kubernetes secret in the cert-manager namespace.
-With your Openstack credentials and the project ID with the dns zone you would like to use:
+***Optional*** You can choose to pre-create your authentication secret or configure the values via helm.
+If you don't want to configure your credentials via helm, create a kubernetes secret in the cert-manager namespace containing your OpenStack credentials and the project ID with the DNS zone you would like to use:

 ```
-kubectl -n cert-manager create secret generic cloud-credentials \
+kubectl --namespace cert-manager create secret generic cloud-credentials \
---from-literal=OS_PROJECT_ID=OPENSTACK-PROJECTID \
+  --from-literal=OS_AUTH_URL=<OpenStack Authentication URL> \
---from-literal=OS_REGION_NAME=OPENSTACK-REGION \
+  --from-literal=OS_DOMAIN_NAME=<OpenStack Domain> \
---from-literal=OS_PASSWORD=OPENSTACK-PASSWORD \
+  --from-literal=OS_REGION_NAME=<OpenStack Region> \
---from-literal=OS_AUTH_URL=OPENSTACK-AUTH-URL \
+  --from-literal=OS_PROJECT_ID=<OpenStack Project ID> \
---from-literal=OS_USERNAME=OPENSTACK-USERNAME \
+  --from-literal=OS_USERNAME=<OpenStack Username> \
---from-literal=OS_DOMAIN_NAME=Default
+  --from-literal=OS_PASSWORD=<OpenStack Password>
 ```

 For now, we do not host a chart repository.
-To use the charts, you must download this repository and unpack it into a directory.
-Edit the values.yaml file and add your Openstack settings.
-Then you can install the helm chart with this command:
+To use this chart, you must clone this repository.
+Edit the values.yaml file and add your OpenStack settings if you did not create the secret before.
+Then you can install the helm chart with the command:

 ```
 helm install --name designate-certmanager --namespace=cert-manager designate-certmanager-webhook